-Jacqueline Cahill Executive Director – The Canadian Continence Foundation.
+Jacqueline Cahill CEO – The Canadian Continence Foundation.

 Jacqueline graduated from McGill University and has for most of her career worked in the non-profit sector.